Compare travel insurance to Brazil

 Cancellation cover, which pays out up to a certain amount if you need to cancel your holiday or cut it short due to an emergency

 Repatriation, which covers the cost of bringing you back to the UK

 Baggage cover, which insures you in case your luggage is lost during your trip or any of your possessions are stolen.
-If you’re taking any particularly expensive items – such as jewellery – on your holiday, make sure they’ll be included in your insurance
+If you’re taking any particularly expensive items (e.g. jewellery) on your holiday, make sure they are included in your insurance

-Gadget cover, which will help in case a possession such as a mobile phone or a GoPro is lost or stolen
+Gadget cover, which will help in case an expensive possession, such as a mobile phone or a GoPro, is lost or stolen

 Passport cover, which protects you against extra expenses if your passport is lost or stolen while you’re abroad

 You should also keep an eye on your policy’s excess, which is the amount you’ll have to pay yourself towards any claim.
 A higher excess usually means your premium is cheaper.
 However, make sure it’s an amount you’ll be able to pay.

 The full details of your insurance will be in your policy document, so make sure you read it all before you choose a travel insurance deal.

 What won’t be covered in my Brazil travel insurance?